piotrpalek/co-list/README.md

   {{/co-list}}
 </ul>
 ```
-In short, if an item from the provided collection is in the `selected` array, the `meta` property (used in the template) will be true.
+In short, if an item from the provided collection is in the `selected` array, the `meta.selected` property (used in the template) will be true.
 So for example if we assume the current `item` is the number 1, then the `meta` property will look like this:

 ```js
 {